 The guard should be heavily armed – From our perspective, the armed guard should not be a traditional armed guard with a pistol.
 Recent attackers have employed high-powered automatic weapons.
 The guard should therefore look more like a “single-person assault team” than a traditional guard.
-The guard should wear body armor, carry a weapon with high magazine capacity, extra magazines and the appropriate optics to engage targets at range.
+The guard should wear body armor, carry a weapon with high magazine capacity, extra magazines, and the appropriate optics to engage targets at range.
 Many seem to think it is inevitable that security guards will be outgunned in a fight.
-The easy solution to this problem is simply to bring a different gun to the fight.
+The easy solution to this problem is to bring a different gun to the fight.

-The guard should stage in a secure/hidden location –The guard should ideally not be visible and instead remain on standby in a secure location.
+The guard should stage in a secure/hidden location –The guard should ideally not be visible and instead remain on standby in a secure area.
 Not only will this prevent attackers from trying to ambush the guard first, but it will solve the problem of many schools objecting to having a scary-looking, heavily-armed guard visible on campus.
 While doing so might provide a deterrent, it might also scare students and inadvertently accomplish the core terrorist objective of causing fear and paranoia in society and changing our way of life.
-There are some countries where people live in constant fear and tanks patrol the streets.
+There are some countries where people live in constant fear, and tanks patrol the streets.
 We believe that America should avoid going down that path if possible.
 If our enemies make us change our way of life, they have achieved a victory.
 If we can provide a “low-visibility” security solution, we believe that is preferable.
-A deterrent effect can be accomplished using signs, warnings and information campaigns announcing the presence of armed guards on campus.
+A deterrent effect can be accomplished using signs, warnings, and information campaigns announcing the presence of armed guards on campus.

-The guard should stage, ammunition, medical supplies and other equipment in secure, hidden locations around the school – It is impossible to know the scale or duration of the next catastrophic attack or predict how long an engagement will last.
+The guard should stage ammunition, medical supplies, and other equipment in secure, hidden locations around the school – It is impossible to know the scale or duration of the next catastrophic attack or predict how long an engagement will last.
 Therefore, there should be secure caches of ammunition and critical supplies spread across the campus.
 While ammunition should remain hidden and securely locked, the medical supplies can be visible and marked.
 This will also allow the armed guard(s) to carry a lighter combat load, giving them greater mobility and allowing them to get to the fight faster.
 It might also help to stage other, heavy, tactical equipment such as ballistic shields around the campus as well that the guards can use in an emergency.

-The guard should be incorporated into the deadly attack drill – The school must have a unique alert system to trigger an evacuation and to activate the armed guard.
-The system should ideally help identify the location of the shooters and rapidly direct the guard to neutralize the threat while the students/staff evacuate along pre-designated movement corridors.
+The guard should be incorporated into the deadly attack drill – The school must have a unique alert system to trigger an evacuation and activate the armed guard.
+The system should ideally help identify the shooters’ location and rapidly direct the guard to neutralize the threat while the students/staff evacuate along pre-designated movement corridors.
 Ideally, these corridors should be chosen to provide covered and concealed escape routes.
 There also need to be established recognition signals to ensure the students/staff know who the guard is and vice-versa.
 While Special Tactics has methods to accomplish these objectives, we do not want to go into too much detail here since specific procedures work better if they are not accessible by potential threats.
 Special Tactics will provide free consulting services for any school/church that wishes to know more.